Starting Out

 Make sure you have the right tools and equipment

-Now you are ready to races
+Now you are ready to race

 Race entry forms and supplementary regulations are published on this website 2-3 weeks before each race.